 If the facial nerve was cut during brain surgery, a neurosurgeon may connect the 12th cranial nerve with the 7th cranial nerve (hypoglossal facial anastamosis) to try and improve function.

 Patients with continuous, uncontrolled blinking may have:

 Blepharospasm and hemifacial spasm are usually treated with BOTULINUM injections.** Botulinum or Botox can be thought of as a long acting muscle relaxant that takes 304 days to work, but lasts 3-4 months.
 Botox injections are usually repeated every 3-4 months.
-Botox is expensive but is covered by some insurance plans.
 If you are bringing the botox to Dr. Ing’s clinic, pack it in a cooler with ice.
-Ensure that the pharmacist has enclosed the saline, and syringes for Dr. Ing.
+Ensure that the pharmacist has included the saline for Dr. Ing.

 If blepharospasm does not respond to botox injections, eyelid surgery to excise the overactive muscles may be required.
 Restorative lid surgery may also be required since the chronic blinking often stretches the eyelid tissues.
 Artificial tears, rose coloured lens tint (FL-41), lorazepam, chewing gum, and singing may also help patients with blepharospasm function better.

 If hemifacial spasm does not respond to botox injections, a very involved brain operation by a neurosurgeon (posterior fossa microvascular decompression) can be considered.